The Skeleton Key: Dismantle

 The Skeleton Key: Dismantle will be led by me, Abigail Rose Clarke.
 I’m white.
 I’m not perfect at this.
 But this work is where I live.

-- Alexis P. Morgan curated the recommended reading list for the course.
+- Alexis P. Morgan aided in the curation of the recommended reading list for the course.

 What you can expect: